 Right now.
 Do it.
 Imagine that little bug, all glib and gross and tiny, and stomp on that negative sucker.
 You can even grind it into the floor for good measure.
 Wipe off your shoe.
 Take a deep breath.
 And let it out.

 Now that that’s done, I don’t want to hear any more negativity!
 Stop that little voice from coming back.
 How can other people believe in you if you don’t?
 How will others love your work if you keep hating everything you write?
 I’m not saying take on this fake confidence and absolutely love everything you do even when it’s not working.
 I’m saying have a little faith in yourself.
 You’re a writer for a reason.
 So write!
-Being a writer takes a lot of work.
+Being a writer takes a lot of work, but you need to start somewhere.
 You can’t perfect what’s not written.

 I’m going to say it because it needs to be said: the first draft is supposed to suck!
 And even the second.
 And possibly the third… What people tend to forget is that writing isn’t just about typing words on a page and expecting them to be perfect from the get-go.
 It’s about writing and rewriting and more rewriting and revising.
 You need to turn off editor mode and just write the darn thing.
 Then you can go back and edit to your heart’s content.
 And it may take just two drafts, or seven.
 But this doesn’t mean you’re a bad writer.
 If you’re persistent and dedicated, you will get to the desired, finished product.